chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ## The Process

 The frog team was comprised of interaction designers, visual designers and strategists who collaborated to design the MVP version of Creator's mobile ordering app. **My role on the team included:**
-- Facilitate and lead key client workshops and alignment
+- Facilitation of key client workshops and alignment
 - Gather, document, and prioritize key product requirements
 - Copywriting and content strategy
 - Contribute to interaction model and signature moments